-Risk of injury and damage to mobility device If mobility device must be transferred to vehicle via a lift, when remote is turned on, there is a risk that device may act erratically and fall off lift.
+Risk of injury and damage to the mobility device If the mobility device is to be transferred to a vehicle via a lift, when the remote is turned on, there is a risk that the device may act erratically and fall off the lift.

-- Before transferring mobility device via lift, turn off product and disconnect either bus cable from remote or batteries from system. - Drive or push your mobility device into transport vehicle using suitable ramp.
+- Before transferring the mobility device via a lift, turn off the product and disconnect either the bus cable from the remote or the batteries from the system. - 1.
+Drive or push your mobility device into the transport vehicle using a suitable ramp.

-8.3 Use of Mobility Device as Seat in Vehicle
+8.3 Use of the mobility device as a seat in a vehicle